Help Center

 Page Performance Score

 A score from 0-100 that rates how well each page on your site is performing.
-It combines three factors: popularity (how many views it gets, 40% weight), engagement (inverse of bounce rate, 30% weight), and depth (how long people spend on it relative to 3 minutes, 30% weight).
+The SBDA engine computes it by combining three factors: popularity (how many views it gets, 40% weight), engagement (inverse of bounce rate, 30% weight), and depth (how long people spend on it relative to 3 minutes, 30% weight).
 A score of 70+ is great, 40-70 is average, below 40 needs attention.
-See also Smart Scores for the newer system: three scores per page computed daily: Engagement (0-100, how visitors interact), Friction (0-100, signs of frustration), and Conversion Potential (0-100, likelihood of conversion).
+See also Smart Scores for the newer system: three scores per page computed daily by the SBDA engine: Engagement (0-100, how visitors interact), Friction (0-100, signs of frustration), and Conversion Potential (0-100, likelihood of conversion).
 Computed from aggregate behavioral rollups using rule-based formulas.

 Smart Scores

-Three daily scores per page: Engagement (how actively visitors interact — scroll depth, reading quality, CTA visibility), Friction (signs of frustration — rage clicks, dead clicks, scroll hesitation, JS errors), and Conversion Potential (likelihood of purchase — CTA visibility, low friction, deep scroll).
-Scores range 0-100 and are computed from aggregate behavioral rollups.
-No ML — pure rule-based formulas.
-Found in the Intelligence tab.
+Three daily scores per page computed by the SBDA engine: Engagement (how actively visitors interact — scroll depth, reading quality, CTA visibility), Friction (signs of frustration — rage clicks, dead clicks, scroll hesitation, JS errors), and Conversion Potential (likelihood of purchase — CTA visibility, low friction, deep scroll).
+Scores range 0-100, computed from aggregate behavioral rollups.
+These feed directly into the SBDA rule evaluation that generates findings.

 Behavioral Rollups